RosieSews/masksnow/src/patterns/3-layer-pattern.md

 forDonations: true
 noSewingMachine: false
 order: 1
-description: If you don't have interfacing on hand, this pocket style mask is a great solution!
-The two layers of cotton open in the back to accommodate an insert (provided by mask-wearer).
+description: Developed by Created for Crisis, this mask works almost as hard as our medical professionals.
+This pattern features a middle layer of non-woven material between two layers of cotton.
 ---

 Download Created for Crisis 3-Layer Mask Pattern Packet which includes instructions, pattern, tips, materials guide, process guide and packing sheet.